-Paul Romer, an economist and policy entrepreneur, is a University Professor taking leave from NYU to serve as Chief Economist of the World Bank starting September 26, 2016.
+Paul Romer is a University Professor on leave from NYU.
+Romer was the co-recipient, with Yale's William Nordhaus, of the 2018 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.
 Romer was the former Director of the Marron Institute and the founding director of the Urbanization Project at the Leonard N. Stern School of Business.
 The Urbanization Project conducts applied research on the many ways in which policymakers in the developing world can use the rapid growth of cities to create economic opportunity and undertake systemic social reform.

 Before coming to NYU, Paul taught at Stanford University's Graduate School of Business.
 While there Paul took an entrepreneurial detour to start Aplia, an education technology company dedicated to increasing student effort and classroom engagement.
 To date, students have submitted over 1 billion answers to homework problems on the Aplia website.